c0deNeyt/hdf/README.md

 # Health Declaration Form System
 This a web base system.
-I Build this system for Covid19 Contact tratcing.
+I Build this system for Covid19 Contact tracing.
 A government requirement to our company.
 We use a local area network to access the system.
 This System have 3 different page.